raesene/tocan/README.md

-# tocan - Token Request Kubeconfig creator
+# tòcan - Token Request Kubeconfig creator

 this is just a small program to use the Kubernetes Token Request API to create a kubeconfig file.